kwhitney727/CRB-Scenario-Explorer/README.md

 The Colorado River Basin Scenario Explorer (CRB-Scenario-Explorer) is an interactive web-based tool made using the Shiny R web application framework, version 1.7.2, for the R programming language.<sup>1,2</sup>
 The application includes various abilities to explore and visualize hydrologic projections over the Colorado River Basin (CRB) results generated with the Variable Infiltration Capacity (VIC) model.<sup>3</sup>
-Forthcoming companion publications will detail the methods behind the data, and include a case study in the Colorado River Basin using the CRB-Scenario-Explorer tool.

-More Information will be provided here soon.
+Details of the underlying VIC model research can be found in Whitney et al. (2023).<sup>4</sup> A forthcoming companion publication will detail the methods of developing CRB-Scenario-Explorer, including the stakeholder engagement and user-experience testing process.

 Citing CRB-Scenario-Explorer
 =============